Keely E Harris

 Mary Regina Phillips Munster

-Regina is a civil litigator whose practice extends to the defense of matters involving personal injury, products liability and general negligence.
+Regina is a civil litigator whose practice extends to the defense of matters involving personal injury, product liability, and general negligence.
 She worked as a New York City Paramedic for more than 10 years, providing traditional 911 medical care to patients residing in the boroughs of New York.
-In addition she provided medical care to high-risk patients being moved between facilities in the tri-state area.
+In addition, she provided medical care to high-risk patients being moved between facilities in the tri-state area.
 Relying upon this experience, Regina is able to guide the foundation with the substantive medical and legal issues that may arise as this non-profit foundation grows.

 Juris Doctorate from Fordham Law School, 2004

 Bachelor of Arts in English from Kenyon College, 1992

 Karen Corley, CPA

 Since 1993, Karen has served as Director of Finance for Not-for-Profit 501 C-3 Legal Services Corporation of an annual budget of $ 7.5 Million.
 While working in public accounting, she specialized in not-for-profit accounting.
 Licensed as a CPA in New York State since 1982, she has worked as a CPA for 34 years in a variety of areas of business.
 Her expertise in not-for-profit accounting will support the board’s success in achieving its mission.

 Master of Science in Taxation from Long Island University, CW Post Center, 1987